rust-lang/rust-forge/src/compiler/reviews.md

 This section lists a few common cases together with guidance on how to deal with them.

 * ### I don't think I am a good fit for reviewing - what now?
-  It is completely normal that you get assigned a PR (via highfive or otherwise) but don't feel comfortable reviewing it.
+  It is completely normal that you get assigned a PR (via rustbot or otherwise) but don't feel comfortable reviewing it.
   Here is what you can do, depending on the concrete case:

   - If the change seems really big or contentious, consider asking for an MCP (see below).